JuliaEarth/GeoStats.jl/docs/src/workflow.md

 In this section, we walk through these steps to illustrate some of the features of the project.
-Although we use [Plots.jl](https://github.com/JuliaPlots/Plots.jl) for visualization, we could have used [Makie.jl](https://github.com/JuliaPlots/Makie.jl) instead.
-Please check [MeshViz.jl](https://github.com/JuliaGeometry/MeshViz.jl) for 3D visualization examples.
+Although we use [Plots.jl](https://github.com/JuliaPlots/Plots.jl) and the [GeoStatsPlots.jl](https://github.com/JuliaEarth/GeoStatsPlots.jl) recipes for visualization, we could have used [Makie.jl](https://github.com/JuliaPlots/Makie.jl) and [GeoStatsViz.jl](https://github.com/JuliaEarth/GeoStatsViz.jl) recipes for more advanced 3D visualization examples.

 ## Manipulating data